Hancock Metropolitan Housing Authority

 Preferences have not yet been confirmed.

-Selected applicants will be placed on the waiting list by date and time the application is received, by order of preferences.
+Selected applicants were placed on the waiting list by date and time the application is received, by order of preferences.

 For more information, visit the HMHA website.